JoelStansbury/Clasical-Object-Detection/README.md

 ## TODO

 At some point I intend to add a class intended for tracking an object in a video stream.
 The impetus for this class is that the most time consuming step within the algorithm is the GMM color clustering step.
-In a video stream, as long as the scene is not changing, the primary colors should not change, so this step should only be computed at the start.
+In a video, we should be able to reuse the dominant colors for each frame.